yurii-maliuha/savelife-stats/README.md

 	- 5. update docker compose to preserve index data in volume (if it's possible?)
 			- [17/3/24]: Partialy done.
 The data is stored as internal docker volume.
 It would be nice to store volume data in git
 	- 6. ~~[17/3/24] update Indexed to load data with date > the nearest date among already indexed items~~
 	- 7. SaveLife.Stats.Indexer contains both indexing and query processing work.
 Should we keep this in a single service and implement the pipeline design pattern or move to two separate services so that we can implement simultaneous indexing and query processing using events?

  - 5. Queries
 	- 1. ~~identify the number of unique donaters~~
 			- ~~create donaters mongodb collection to store agregation~~
 	- 2. TransactionsDataAggregator should store the indexDate of the last updated transactions and aggregate just a new records
+			- Use the new version of DonatorAggregationQuery.
+Donator aggregation should contain transaction id list that can be used to prevent miscalculation (just last transaction date is not enough)
+			- identity for cards should be calculated like card number + currency (example ***0007)
 			- the above should be covered by integration tests
 	- 3. Build a new query to calculate the normal distribution by donate amount.
 The ES histogram aggregations could be used
 	- 4. Figure ou the correct way to represent the aggregations results.
 Should we generate a pdf document or a standalone image per aggregation?